- Housing & Advising Form - Deadline Friday, May 5.

 - Moving In

 The richness of life at Yale extends far beyond the classroom walls.
-There are more than 500 active organizations on campus, ranging from the Undergraduate Math Society to the Freestyle Dueling Association and including over 50 performance groups and 60 cultural associations.
-You will be able to join as many as you like at the Freshman Extracurricular Bazaar – which takes place in late August – but why wait?
+There are more than 550 active organizations on campus, ranging from the Yale Undergraduate Mathematics Society to the Freestyle Dueling Association and including over 70 performance groups and 75 cultural associations.
+You will be able to learn more about the groups during the Extracurricular Bazaar – which takes place in late August – but why wait?
 You can start learning about Yale College’s vibrant extracurricular universe right now.
 We feel confident that you will find a few – or perhaps a few dozen – groups and activities that pique your interests.
 You may also visit the Yale College Dean's Office website for a list of all registered student organizations.

 Peer liaisons are upperclassmen who help connect first-year students to the wealth of support and programming initiatives based in the LGBTQ Resource Center, the University Chaplain’s Office, the Office of International Students and Scholars, the Afro-American Cultural Center, the Asian American Cultural Center, the La Casa Latino Cultural Center, and the Native American Cultural Center.
 This program will rely on the resources available at each center, and the peer liaisons will serve as a resource for first-year students and guide them to the services they need.